Good governance and strong and accountable institutions are crucial for poverty reduction and development impact.

 IDA’s emphasis on long-term growth and capacity helps ensure that results are sustained and that countries are on a path where they can fund their own development.

 With IDA’s help, hundreds of millions of people have escaped poverty—through the creation of jobs, access to clean water, schools, roads, nutrition, electricity, and more.
-During the past five years, IDA funding helped immunize 205 million children, provide access to better water sources for 50 million, and provide access to health services for 413 million people.
+From 2011 to 2017 IDA funding helped immunize 1/4 billion children, provide access to better water sources for 72 million, and provide access to health services for 602 million people.

 - From 2003 to 2015, the National Solidarity Program and 31 partners, including IDA, worked through community development councils to identify and implement 86,000 small-scale reconstruction and development activities, including projects to improve water supply and sanitation, rural roads, irrigation, power, health, and education.
 The program has generated over 52 million days of work for skilled and unskilled workers and has helped establish 33,400 community development councils across Afghanistan that are democratically elected through secret ballot.